eead-csic-compbio/allopolyploids/README.md

 The supporting information (supplementary tables, figures, appendix and methods) that accompanies this paper can be found at Dryad repository https://doi.org/10.5061/dryad.ncjsxksqw

-A Docker container with all dependencies installed can be found at:
+A Docker container with dependencies installed can be found at:

 https://hub.docker.com/r/eeadcsiccompbio/allopolyploids